 Abraham Lincoln's Dogs.

 Mr. Lincoln’s compassion extended to dogs, too.
-Fido was a mixed breed with floppy ears and a yellowish coat.
+Fido was a mixed breed dog with floppy ears and a yellowish coat.
 When fireworks and cannons announced Abraham Lincoln’s victory in the Presidential election of 1860, poor Fido was terrified.
-The Lincolns were worried that the long train trip to Washington, D.C., combined with loud noises, would terrify Fido.
+The Lincolns were worried that the long train trip to Washington, D.C., in 1861, combined with loud noises, would terrify Fido.
 John and Frank Roll, two neighborhood boys, promised to take good care of Fido.
 Mr. Lincoln made them promise to let Fido inside the house whenever he scratched at the front door, never scold Fido for entering the house with muddy paws, and feed him if he came to the dinner table.
 The Lincolns gave the boys the roll pillows from their sofa so Fido would feel at home!
 Did you know “Fido” is Latin?
-Fido is from “Fidelitas,” which translates as “faithful.”
-Fido outlived President Lincoln but came to a similarly tragic end – being stabbed to death by a drunkard.
+Fido is from “Fidelitas,” which translates as “Faithful.”
+Fido outlived President Lincoln but came to a similarly tragic end in 1866.

 Apparently, Abraham Lincoln Loved all Critters.